General Information

 10. What is the timeline for the litigation?

-The collective claim was filed on 25 July 2023.
-This is the first step for collective claims and requests that the Competition Appeal Tribunal certify that (a) the class representative is suitable to be authorised to represent the class and (b) that the claim is suitable to be brought as a collective claim.
+As a first step, JLP A&A Class Representative Limited filed the collective claim requesting that the Tribunal certifies that (a) the class representative is suitable to be authorised to represent the class and (b) that the claim is suitable to be brought as a collective claim.

-If the collective claim proceeds all the way to trial (i.e. if it is not settled beforehand), the Competition Appeal Tribunal will decide whether to make an aggregate award of damages.
-If made, the award will be distributed to class members based on a distribution method approved by the Competition Appeal Tribunal.
+If the collective claim proceeds all the way to trial (i.e. if it is not settled beforehand), the Tribunal will decide whether to make an aggregate award of damages.
+If made, the award will be distributed to class members based on a distribution method approved by the Tribunal.
 Generally, disputes of this scale take a number of years to resolve.

 Back To Top